Portfolio Reviews: How to Create an Art Portfolio for College Applications (Step-by-Step Guide)

 Final Thoughts – Be Intentional, Not Just Impressive

 Colleges want to see who you are as an artist.
+Objectively assessing your own work is crucial.
+Showcasing your artistic skills and incorporating technology can enhance your portfolio.
 Don’t try to guess what they want—show them your best work, your perspective, and your ability to grow.

 Ready to start building a portfolio that opens doors?